btcpayserver/btcpayserver-doc/Walkthrough.md

 - Services - GRPC used for connecting your LND node and BTCPay SSH keys are located here.
 - Theme - Customize the front-end appearance of your BTCPay Server.
 - Maintenance - Update your BTCPay to latest version or change domain name
+- Logs - Displays most recent logs of the BTCPay Server.

 ## Stores

 Inside BTCPay you can create and manage an unlimited number of stores.
 Each store has its own wallet, can create apps (Point of Sale or Payment Button) or be paired with external e-commerce software through one of the [integrations](https://docs.btcpayserver.org/integrations/) available.
 Admin does not have control over the private keys of the other user's stores.
+For more information, check [Stores FAQ](/FAQ/FAQ-Stores.md)

 - General settings - Configure individual store settings, set up derivation scheme for your wallet and adjust the number of confirmations or invoice expiration time.
 Server admins can enable Lightning Network payments.
 - Rates - Set the source for cryptocurrency to fiat rates for your store.